paulgoldbaum/scala-influxdb-client/README.md

 )
 database.bulkWrite(points, precision = Precision.MILLISECONDS)
 ```
-*NOTE*: If no timestamps are given, InfluxDB will use the same for all points.
+**NOTE**: If no timestamps are given, InfluxDB will use the same for all points.
 If the the measurement name and the tag set
-is also the same, each point will override the previous one.
+are also the same, each point will override the previous one.

 ### Querying the database
 Given the following data: